 After unleashing the first controlled nuclear chain reaction and participating in the Manhattan Project, Szilard adamantly advocated against using the atomic bomb.
-Szilard drafted a July 1945 petition to President Harry Truman opposing the use of the bomb on moral grounds and warned him of the dangers of using atomic weapons against Japan.
+Szilard drafted a petition to President Harry Truman in July 1945 opposing the use of the bomb on moral grounds and warned him of the dangers of using atomic weapons against Japan.
 While ultimately unsuccessful, those efforts led Szilard on a lifelong quest for a method to safeguard peace.

 In his constant quest for a method to safeguard peace, Szilard made an important realization:

 “I was led to conclude that the sweet voice of reason alone could not do the job, that campaign contributions could not do the job, but the combination of the sweet voice of reason and substantial campaign contributions might very well do the job.”

 This insight was the seed that grew into the Council for a Livable World, which today upholds Szilard’s legacy by advocating on Capitol Hill for sound policies to reduce nuclear threats, and by endorsing and raising funds for Congressional candidates who support these goals.
 In the 2020 cycle, we helped raise $1.5 million for progressive Congressional candidates nationwide, and we hope to build on that great success in 2022.